 Erica Smith (Layout and Design) is a self-taught chapbook/broadside designer for Anstruther Press.
 She also designs knitwear patterns under the name ericaknits.

 Ally Fleming (Publicity) is a poet who lives in Toronto.
 Her work has appeared in This Magazine, Canadian Jewish News, and the chapbooks The Worst Season (Anstruther Press, 2017) and What Happened Was: He Flew (Serif of Nottingham Editions, 2011).

 Katie Fewster-Yan is a poet currently living in Fredericton, New Brunswick.
 Her poems have recently appeared in The Puritan and The New Quarterly.
 She was recently awarded the Thomas Morton Memorial Prize in Literary Excellence (2015).
 She also works as managing editor for Qwerty magazine.

 Klara du Plessis is a poet and critic.
 Residing in Montreal, but growing up in Bloemfontein, South Africa, Afrikaans is her first language and its coexistence with English while writing embodies a personal form of linguistic history.
 Klara's chapbook, Wax Lyrical - shortlisted for the bpNichol Chapbook Award - was released by Anstruther Press in 2015.
-She curates the monthly, Montreal-based Resonance Reading Series, writes reviews on contemporary poetry, and will publish her poetic debut, Ekke, with Palimpsest Press in 2018.
+She curates the monthly, Montreal-based Resonance Reading Series, writes reviews on contemporary poetry, and published her poetic debut, Ekke, with Palimpsest Press in 2018.
 Follow her on Twitter.